From the first talk of Thanissaro Bhikkhu’s ongoing Tricycle Retreat:

 To watch Thanissaro Bhikkhu’s complete talk, “The Ten Perfections Week 1: Discernment,” click here.

-To participate in this online retreat, become a Supporting or Sustaining Member here.
+To participate in this online retreat, join Tricycle here.

 Sign up for Tricycle’s newsletters